drc288/holbertonschool-zero_day/README.md

-*This file is mandatory in all Holberton School projects
+* his file is mandatory in all Holberton School projects